Proper Conduct in Use of Computers

 - disruption and destruction of computer facilities; and

-- violation of licenses and copyright agreements, college policy, and state or federal laws.
+- violation of licenses and copyright agreements, University policy, and state or federal laws.

 Academic Dishonesty Pertaining to the Use of Computers